-Cellex-C Complex is the original formulation that in the early 1990’s pioneered the present worldwide interest in the topical application of vitamin C. Originally launched in 1991, Cellex-C was the first topical ascorbic acid formulation to be successfully commercialized.
-The synergy of the original patented complex combined with proprietary technology invented by Cellex-C sets Cellex-C apart from all other vitamin C products and produces results that no other product can duplicate.
+Launched in 1991, Cellex-C was the first topical ascorbic acid formulation to be successfully commercialized — which pioneered the present worldwide interest in the topical application of vitamin C. The synergy of the original patented complex combined with proprietary technology invented by Cellex-C sets it apart from all other vitamin C products and produces results that no other product can duplicate.

 The results shown after 8 months of Cellex-C application to the right side (left in photo) of the face on test subject.